Earth Care leaders say there is still time to make a difference

 Tags: columbia river, compassion peace and justice, cpj, environment, environmental ministries, fishing, gorge, Native American, oregon, pcusa, pec, php, presbyterian, presbyterian hunger program, Presbyterians for Earth Care, washington

-Ministries: Compassion, Peace and Justice, Environmental Ministries, Presbyterian Hunger Program
+Ministries: Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program